Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My sister and I were away and she had a meeting to go to.
 Her shirt was quite wrinkled.
 After hanging it in a steam filled bathroom she used her hair straightener to touch it up.
 It worked good in a pinch.

 Instead of dampening the clothing you are ironing, try spraying your ironing board's cloth cover.
 It will spread out the moisture more evenly.
 Or, toss wrinkled clothing into a dryer with a damp towel before ironing.
-Wait a few minutes and the clothing should be damp and ready to iron.

 Use some sort of a pressing cloth when ironing delicate fabrics and don't use high heat.
 Lightweight cotton towels work well as a pressing cloth.
 Just lay the pressing cloth on the item you wish to iron and it will help protect it from the heat.